 A stalwart of the Clare Medical Centre, Dr James McLennan has been serving the Clare and surrounding communities since 1989.
 James has an interest in anaesthetics, counselling, chronic pain management and addictive medicine.

 As a doctor servicing Clare for over 30 years, there isn’t much that James hasn’t seen.
-His wealth of experience makes him a well-respected senior figure at the practice that others turn to for advice.
-Not just for medical related issues, but if you are considering purchasing anything; cycling, vehicle or camping related, then he is worth speaking too.
+His wealth of experience makes him a well-respected senior figure at the practice whom others turn to for advice.
+Not just for medical related issues, but if you are considering purchasing anything; cycling, vehicle or camping related, then he is worth speaking to.

 James now works part time at the Clare practice and occasionally visits our Snowtown clinic.
 When his not at work, James enjoys travelling with his wife Dr Lisa Beament, bushwalking and cycling.

 Dr Lisa BeamentBMBS, Dip.
 Obst, FACRRM, RACOG, Dip.
 Anaes., FCA

 Dr Lisa Beament started at Clare Medical Centre in 1990 and is interested in all aspects of rural medicine.